Simple Alternating Minimization Provably Solves Complete Dictionary Learning: Our Method

 Notice that a large $\zeta_0$ will force $\bX^{(t)}$ to be an all-zero matrix and make $\bD^{(t+1)}$ an identity matrix.
-As we shrink the threshold $\zeta_t$ in Algorithm~\ref{alg: initialization}, the matrix $\bX^{(t)}$ eventually becomes nonzero, and the iterates $\bD^{(0)}$ start to gradually move towards the basin of attraction of $\bD^*$, from which the linear convergence of Algorithm~\ref{alg: ortho offline} is guaranteed according to Theorem~\ref{theorem: ortho offline}.
-We also note that in practice, the movement of iterates from $\bI_d$ to the basin does not enjoy the linear convergence property.
-Figure~\ref{fig:supp recover} illustrates that our proposed warm-up algorithm eventually puts the initial dictionary close enough to the true dictionary, from which the algorithm converges linearly.
+As we shrink the threshold $\zeta_t$, the matrix $\bX^{(t)}$ eventually becomes nonzero, and the iterates $\bD^{(0)}$ start to gradually move towards the basin of attraction of $\bD^*$.
+Figure~\ref{fig:supp recover} demonstrates how our proposed warm-start algorithm generates an initial dictionary that is sufficiently close to the true dictionary.
+We also observe that, in practice, the convergence of iterates from $\bI_d$ to the basin of local convergence is not linear.
+However, once the iterates reach this basin, they exhibit linear convergence to the ground truth, which is theoretically guaranteed by Theorem~\ref{theorem: ortho offline}.
+We also note that our proposed warm-start algorithm can serve as an effective initialization scheme for other DL algorithms, including those discussed in Section~\ref{sec: related work}.
 The theoretical analysis of this warm-start algorithm is left as an enticing challenge for future research.